-It was in the early 1850s that Father Boniface Wimmer began planning for the construction of a gristmill at Saint Vincent.
-He commissioned a local millwright, George Washington Bollinger, to design a gristmill for which he received the salary of $400.
-Already in 1850 two sets of buhrstones were purchases from a flint quarry in France.
+In the early 1850s Father Boniface Wimmer began planning for the construction of a gristmill at Saint Vincent.
+He commissioned a local millwright, George Washington Bollinger, to design the gristmill, for which he received the salary of $400.
+Two sets of buhrstones were purchased from a flint quarry in France.
 These buhrstones were shipped to Saint Vincent in anticipation of the gristmill being built so that they could be put to use.
-Also in preparation Wimmer sent one of the lay brothers, Brother Peter Seemueller, to a local miller “in order to learn first hand the grinding mechanism.” as Wimmer stated in a letter dated July 29, 1853.
+Boniface Wimmer sent one of the lay brothers, Brother Peter Seemueller, to a local miller “in order to learn first hand the grinding mechanism.” as Wimmer stated in a letter dated July 29, 1853.